K1RIMAN/vacuum-playwright-tests/README.md

 # vacuum-playwright-tests
-My Playwright Tests
+My Playwright Tests.
 This is a repository for Playwright test automation.